Class ConstructorExampleGen

 public ConstructorExampleGen()A parameterless constructor.
 When it is generated in the target class, the name will we be adjusted accordingly.The

-annotation is required for disambiguation when generating a default constructor. -
+Constructorannotation is required for disambiguation when generating a default constructor. -

 ConstructorExampleGen

-public ConstructorExampleGen(java.lang.String field2)For constructors with at least one parameter, theConstructor
+public ConstructorExampleGen(java.lang.String field2)For constructors with at least one parameter, theConstructorannotation is not necessary. -

 ConstructorExampleGen

-) as parameters and assigns them to the according generated fields.The parameter order depends on the result of
+public ConstructorExampleGen(int field1, java.lang.String field2, java.lang.String field3)A constructor that has the fields of the annotated class (MembersExample) as parameters and assigns them to the according generated fields.The parameter order depends on the result of

-.
+TypeElement#getEnclosedElements(), which is used infieldsfunction.
+Usually, this will be the same order as in the source code ofConstructorExample.
 However, during incremental build in Eclipse, you may sometimes experience a different order.
 If this happens, please do a clean build.- See Also:

 - Eclipse Bug 300408, Eclipse Bug 500589